The 2022 Lexus NX Redesign Was Accidentally Leaked Online

 Editor’s note: This article was updated on 6/13/2023.

-The Lexus NX was rumored to get a major upgrade for 2022.
-Over the weekend, the newly redesigned 2022 Lexus NX was leaked ahead of time.
-Does the redesign have interesting enough features to gain the popularity the Lexus RX once had?
+The Lexus SUV was rumored to get a significant upgrade in 2022, which is true.
+Over the weekend, the newly redesigned 2022 Lexus NX leaked beforehand.
+Does the redesign have interesting enough features to gain the popularity the Lexus RX sport utility vehicle once had?

 What is new for the 2022 Lexus NX?

 According to MotorTrend, some of the 2020 and 2021 NX significant flaws have been fixed ahead of next year’s version.
 Mainly, the screen on the dash has been totally redesigned.
 What was once clunky and outdated (even though it was not obsolete) now looks refreshed and modern.

 One of the new bits of the Lexus NX is part of the Tazuna interior concept (more on that later).
 The new 14-inch touchscreen replaces the old one that looked like a last-minute addition.
 This screen sits flush in the dash between the driver and the passenger.

 This makes the driving experience better for the passenger, given the added climate features on the dash.
 It also offers more information than the driver cluster, with added safety features.
 A new front end looks more aggressive, while the taillights look similar to the 2021 version.
 As for the headlights, the design has vastly changed.